 We identified that one of the requirements of the application would be for its components to remain flexible as it evolves and the capacity to scale components independently.
 A microservices architecture provides this flexibility and allows components to be efficiently built in parallel.
 The application is composed of four layers, as shown below:

-Access to the services is controlled and managed at the boundary to provide security, manage client or consumer specifics and manage volumes and throughput.
+Access to the services is controlled and managed at the boundary to provide security, manage client or consumer requirements and manage volumes and throughput.

 The application platform includes all the elements that support its operation, such as Monitoring, Logging, Build Servers, PubSub and VMs among others.

 Since the Belgian programmatic platform went live media buyers have bought digital-out-of-home campaigns on the platform for major advertisers including Deliveroo and Mercedes-Benz.
 The platform has been used by media buyers such as Kinetic, 449 Space, Posterscope, Outsight and Outdoor Service.
-Launching this Minimum Viable Product took five months from kick-off to the first customer placing an order on the solution.
-This proves the pace that a team can work at with the right experts following the modern agile approaches utilising cloud based technologies.
+Launching this Minimum Viable Product took five months from kick-off to using the new platform solution to place an order.
+This demonstrates the value of a fast paced, expert team utilising modern agile approaches and cloud-based technologies.

 This platform launch was the start of Clear Channel’s automation and programmatic journey.
-They have continued to add new inventory to these digital channels, to connect to media buyers automate the planning and buying process as well as connecting to programmatic SSPs and DSPs to generate incremental revenue.
-This has simplified the buying process significantly enabling a customer to get a quote for a brief in seconds rathe than hours or days in some instances.
+They have continued to add new inventory to these digital channels, to connect to media buyers, to automate the planning and buying process as well as connecting to programmatic SSPs and DSPs to generate incremental revenue.
+This has simplified the buying process significantly enabling a customer to get a quote for a brief in seconds rather than hours or days in some instances.

 The launch of our programmatic buying solution represents a pivotal moment not just for Clear Channel International, but in the evolution of out-of-home, which has truly completed its transformation into a 21st Century digital media.